No Democratic opponent, but Murphy launches $5M ad campaign before June 8 primary

 Murphy has no Democratic challenger on the ballot in the primary.
 State officials ruled that two would-be challengers filed faulty petitions to get on the ballot last month.

-Also seeking the GOP nomination are Hudson County pastor Phil Rizzo, who recently posted a photo of himself alongside Trump at Mar-a-Lago, Hirsh Singh, a former unsuccessful gubernatorial candidate in 2017, and Brian Levine, an accountant and former county elected official.
+Also seeking the GOP nomination are: Hudson County pastor Phil Rizzo, who recently posted a photo of himself alongside Trump at Mar-a-Lago; Hirsh Singh, a former unsuccessful gubernatorial candidate in 2017; and Brian Levine, an accountant and former county elected official.
 Singh has also been a vocal Trump supporter.
-Levine has called for the party to stop arguing over Trump and focused reining in tax rates.
+Levine has called for the party to stop arguing over Trump and focused on reining in tax rates.

 The campaign's first television ad — “No Other” — focuses on Murphy leadership throughout the pandemic, the campaign said.
 It specifically cites raising the minimum wage and protecting reproductive rights as accomplishments.